jboss-mobile/unified-push-helloworld/android/README.md

 All push messages are received by an instance of `AeroGearGCMMessageReceiver`.
 They are processed and passed to Registrations via the `notifyHandlers` method.

-The `NotificationBarMessageHandler` is able to receive that message and show it in the Notifcation Bar.
+The `NotificationBarMessageHandler` is able to receive that message and show it in the Notification Bar.

-In the `MessagesActivity` we need remove the handler when the Activity goes into the background and reenable it when it comes into the foreground.
+In the `MessagesActivity` we need remove the handler when the Activity goes into the background and re-enable it when it comes into the foreground.

 ```java
 @Override